-You can Rebuild an instance.
-This means that your instance will retain its flavour, volume attachments and IP-address, but it will have a new image applied to it.
-The astute observer will start to recognise a bit of a pattern; something to do with the Instances page on your Nectar Dashboard and performing some sort of action on your instance from the Action Menu.
+You can rebuild an instance.
+This means that your instance will retain its flavour, volume attachments and IP address, but it will have a new image applied to it.

-Manage your data Before rebuilding your instance, you should manage your data.
-You should store your valuable data on persistent storage, e.g. Nectar Volume Storage or File Shares, or your institution storage options or your local machine.
+Before rebuilding your instance, you should manage your data.
+You should store your valuable data on persistent storage, e.g. Nectar Volume Storage, Nectar Object Storage or to your local workstation.

 Warning: Remote Host Identification Changed

-REMOTE HOST IDENTIFICATION HAS CHANGED!-warning.
+REMOTE HOST IDENTIFICATION HAS CHANGED! warning.
 This is expected behaviour after a rebuild as SSH detects a fingerprint that is different from when you previously connected to this address.

 When you receive the

 .ssh/known_hosts file.
 If a computer that SSH has previously connected to returns a different fingerprint than it did in the past, SSH will refuse to connect (or display a stern warning).
-If you have just rebuilt your VM, then your VM will look materially different, and ssh will throw this warning.
+If you have just rebuilt your VM, it will have generated itself a different SSH host key and will throw this warning.

 To resolve this situation, and allow SSH to connect to your rebuilt instance, you will have to use a command to forget the old instance’ fingerprint.
 You can do this as below (remember to fill in the hostname or IP address of your instance):

 $ ssh-keygen -R [hostname or IP address]